Configuring webMethods.io MFT Settings

 Restrictions for Files

-You can restrict particular operations for files that match a specified pattern.
-You can set the following server restrictions:
+Restrict particular operations for files that match a specified pattern.
+Set the following server restrictions:

 SSL Ciphers

-Ciphers are algorithms that are used to encrypt or decrypt data.
-You can specify the SSL ciphers that webMethods.io MFT will apply to all SSL listeners associated with a server instance.
+Ciphers are algorithms that encrypt or decrypt data.
+Specify the SSL ciphers that webMethods.io MFT applies to all SSL listeners associated with a server instance.

 File-based Encryption and Decryption